 “If there’s one element that ties together my work, it is the feeling of being involved, rather than a spectator,” says Robert.
 “That’s what I aim for in any image, to capture or distill the essence of that instant – whether it’s that key detail which summarises a certain place, or the perfect second of an event.”

 (And as if that wasn’t enough, he plays a photographer in Peter Jackson’s King Kong, as well!)

-Robert is a member of the Kage Collective, a Fuji X-Photographer, a member of the ACMP, and has been a guest speaker at the PSNZ and AIPA Image Nation national conferences, photographic societies around the country, and at the National Museum of New Zealand, Te Papa.
+Robert is a founding member of the Kage Collective, a Fuji X-Photographer, a member of the ACMP, and has been a guest speaker at the PSNZ and AIPA Image Nation national conferences, photographic societies around the country, and at the National Museum of New Zealand, Te Papa.
 He also leads workshops on low-light photography.
 Articles on his work have appeared in D-Photo, The Photographers Mail, and F11 magazines.

 (And, for those who were wondering: it’s pronounced CAT-oh, like a cat, rather than KAY-Toe, like a cake.)